 Therefore, you should try to avoid inducing vomiting.
 However, you can induce vomiting under the supervision of a physician.
 In such a case, carefully follow the instructions of the physician to safely induce vomiting.

 Vomiting is the way through which the body purges out waste material.
-The brain and stomach give body permission to throw out contaminated food out of the body.
+The brain and stomach give the body permission to throw contaminated food out of the body.
 Though vomiting at times is required by the body it needs to be stopped and here are the ways of doing it: